You cannot copy content of this website, your IP is being recorded

 What disease is associated with bedwetting?

-Developmental delay refers to lagging behind in reaching certain developmental milestones appropriate for a child’s age.
+Developmental delay refers to lagging in reaching certain developmental milestones appropriate for a child’s age.
 Children experiencing developmental delay typically take more time to achieve these milestones compared to their peers.

 One such milestone involves gaining control over their bladder and the ability to recognize when it’s full, a skill that many children typically acquire by the age of 5.